MacDue/NesticlePortSDL2/README.md

 This is mostly using the original code with some fixes, and some compiled code reverse engineered.

+This, however, does not use the original 6502 CPU emulator used in NESticle (since that was written in assembly and not portable -- or compatible with the Linux system I use).

+It was replaced with a C++ version (using the same API) which allows this version of NESticle to be cross platform.

 ### What works

 - The GUI and mouse input (mostly)